SaloniSharma2001/Software-Observability/README.md

 <ul>
   <li>When we have <strong>an incoming request</strong> to an application.</li>
-    <li>When we create <strong>a new thread or thread handof</strong>.</li>
+    <li>When we create <strong>a new thread or thread handoffs</strong>.</li>
-      <li>Within an application (When having atleast two application) <strong>trying to invoke a second application</strong> so for a duration from when the request initiated for invoking the second application till the response is returned</li>
+      <li>Within an application (When having at least two applications) <strong>trying to invoke a second application</strong>, so for a duration from when the request is initiated for invoking the second application till the response is returned</li>
 </ul>

 <img width="1307" height="303" alt="image" src="https://github.com/user-attachments/assets/5a733a3f-0b80-46e3-8026-956aefca25f0" />